TommyGPrimo/CRISPRaiCircuitsModeling/README.md

 # CRISPRaiCircuitsModeling
-Package for modeling CRISPRai large scale genetic circuits and visualizing.
+Package for modeling CRISPRai large scale genetic circuits and visualizing I/O responses for experimental perturbations

 # Overview
 Biomolecular interactions are hard to predict in CRISPRai-based genetic circuits due to resource management, and the indirect effect of gRNAs on each other.
 This reduces predictability of designing large genetic circuit